mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 The following section describes the chosen SF and BFs for sensors attached anywhere at the feet.
 These frames are called *foot sensor frame* (FSF) and *(left/right) foot body frame* ((L/R)FBF).

-To make the transformation from the FSF to the FBFs easy, this library uses a FSF that already aligns with all mature axis of movements (see :ref:`ff`).
+To make the transformation from the FSF to the FBFs easy, this library uses an FSF that already aligns with all mature axes of movements (see :ref:`ff`).
-Specifically, the sensor axis **independent** of the foot are expected to point up (Z), to the tip of the shoe (X), and to the **left** (Y).
+Specifically, sensor axes **independent** of the foot are expected to point up (Z), to the tip of the shoe (X), and to the **left** (Y).
-The forward direction for rotations are determined by the right hand rule around these axis.
+The forward direction for rotations are determined by the right-hand-rule around these axes.

 .. note:: This means to use the provided functions for coordinate conversion in this library, you are expected to rotate
           your IMU data to fit this coordinate system.
-          This can not always be done precisely.
+          This cannot always be done precisely.
-          The required precision of alignment, will depend on the exact algorithms used and the final biomechanical parameters required.
+          The required precision of alignment will depend on the exact algorithms used and the final biomechanical parameters of interest.
           This is discussed further in the section about :ref:`alignment-algorithms`.

-To transform this FSF into the FBFs, only renaming and axis flips are required (see table :ref:`foot-transform`).
+To transform FSF into FBFs, only renaming and axis flips are required (see table :ref:`foot-transform`).
-The axis of the FBFs are denoted by *ML* (medial to lateral), *PA* (posterior to anterior), and *SI* (superior to inferior).
+FBFs' axes FBFs are denoted by *ML* (medial to lateral), *PA* (posterior to anterior), and *SI* (superior to inferior).
 The order of naming directly indicates the positive direction of the respective axis.
 All rotations are named by the axes they occur around.
-Note, that the positive direction of rotation is not determined by the right hand rule.
+Note, that positive direction of rotation is not determined by the right-hand-rule.
-Rather, the forward directions for the axis and direction of rotation are directly taken from the recommendations given in [1]_ (see :ref:`ff`).
+Rather, forward directions for axes and directions of rotation are directly taken from the recommendations given in [1]_ (see :ref:`ff`).

 .. _foot-transform: